melezhik/sparrowdo-spark/README.md

 # Caveat

-CentOS is only supported platform for the moment.
+CentOS is a only supported platform for the moment.

 # Usage